7:00 p.m. - Interactive Alumni & Parent Panel

 While at St. Lawrence, Jennifer studied abroad in France, was a member of the Laurentian Singers and Kappa Kappa Gamma Sorority.

-MEG GOLDTHWAITE P'19Chief Marketing Officer, National public Radio, Inc.
+MEG GOLDTHWAITE P'19Chief Marketing Officer, NPR, Inc.

 Previously, Meg was Chief Marketing Officer at Conservation International (CI), an organization dedicated to protecting nature for the benefit of us all.
 Meg proudly launched CI’s award-winning Nature Is Speaking campaign which invites the human race to listen to a simple message – Nature doesn’t need people.
 People need nature.
 An avid SCUBA diver since age thirteen, in 2016 Meg was thrilled to dive into the creation of CI’s virtual reality series, including its first film, “Valen’s Reef,” an underwater exploration of one of the most beautiful and biologically diverse places in the Pacific Ocean.
 Prior to Conservation International, Meg served in leadership positions at the Clinton Bush Haiti Fund where she helped Haiti tell its hopeful stories of smart, sustainable economic development, and Women for Women International.
 Meg’s corporate background includes 15 years in the telecom industry leading teams in marketing, operations, and strategic partnerships.